ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 An HTTPS client retrieves SCTs from an HTTPS server, and must obtain an inclusion proof to an STH in order to verify the promise made by the SCT.
-This retrieval mechanism reveals the client's browsing habits when the client requests the proof diretly from the log.
+This retrieval mechanism reveals the client's browsing habits when the client requests the proof directly from the log.
 To mitigate this risk, an HTTPS client MUST retrieve the proof in a manner that disguises the client from the log.